spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/entity-name-is-not-unique.md

 The names of the following entities must be unique on the project level:

-* Transfers
+* Transfer
-* Transfer properties
+* Transfer property
-* Database tables
+* Database table
-* Database columns
+* Database column
-* Methods
+* Method
-* Constants
+* Constant
-* Modules
+* Module

 ## Transfer name is not unique

-Transfer names must be unique for the new transfers on the project level.
-Below you can find the code examples that show how to solve the described problem.
+Transfer names must be unique on the project level.
+For an example of the issue and how to solve it, see the following sections.

 ### Example of code that causes an upgradability error: Transfer name is not unique